Vbahole/hike/README.md

 node, aws cli installed; aws cli configured for access to aws resources

 ## run

-replace stubs/at-track-medium.json with the latest All Trails map request capture. you can export the xhr request as a curl command using dev tools if you need to edit it.
-Make sure you get type=track and detail=medium. see the curl command in the repo to export to a file.
+- visit alltrails.com, login, go to recordings
+- in dev tools on the network tab look for the `maps?` xhr call
+- export the request as a curl command (see sample in this repo)
+- edit to get type=track and detail=medium
+- use that to replace stubs/at-track-medium.json in this project
-run it through JSONLint <https://jsonlint.com/> first to clean it up
+- run it through JSONLint <https://jsonlint.com/> to clean it (optional)

-then `nodemon main.js`
+- `node (or nodemon) main.js`
-check the hike table in dynamo
+should update the hike table in dynamo

 ## options
 - source to import from